Cathie Wood Rushes To Lower Exposure In Zillow — Also Trims Tesla Stake And Buys These Stocks On Wednesday | Benzinga

 Cathie Wood Rushes To Lower Exposure In Zillow — Also Trims Tesla Stake And Buys These Stocks On Wednesday

-Cathie Wood’s investment management firm Ark Invest on Wednesday significantly lowered its exposure in Zillow Group (NASDAQ:ZG) as the stock sank after the company reported a third-quarter loss and said it would be winding down its home buying business.
+Cathie Wood’s investment management firm Ark Invest on Wednesday significantly lowered its exposure in Zillow Group Class C (NASDAQ:Z) (NASDAQ:ZG) as the stock sank after the company reported a third-quarter loss and said it would be winding down its home buying business.

 The popular money managing firm sold 3.9 million shares — estimated to be worth $256.9 million — in the online real estate marketplace company.

-Zillow shares closed 23% lower at $65.86 a share on Wednesday.
-The stock is down about 51.7% so far this year.
+Zillow Class C shares closed 25% lower at $65.47 a share on Wednesday.
+The stock is down about 50% so far this year.

 The company said it plans to wind down its home buying unit, Offers.
 Zillow said it would also cut 25% of its workforce.